awslabs/containers-cost-allocation-dashboard/README.md

 6. Navigate back to the dashboard once done, by clicking "← Go back to 'Kubecost Dashboard'" on the top left

 #### Create an Analysis from the Dashboard

+Create an Analysis from the Dashboard, to edit it and create custom visuals:

 1. Login to QuickSight as a user that is allowed to save the dashboard as Analysis
 2. Navigate to "Dashboards" and click the `Kubecost Dashboard`